What’s more important to you? Clean glass or living a long healthy life?

 4. The patience, skill and thoroughness of the application process.

-To achieve great results with hard water stain removal you need a high quality product and skillful application.
+To achieve great results with hard water stain removal you need a high quality product and skilful application.
 One without the other will only sometimes be successful.
 And with practice and patience your results will also improve over time.
 The best remedy for hard water staining is not to let it happen in the first place.
 You can drastically reduce hard water staining with regular and effective glass maintenance.
 There are also some fantastic glass protection treatments and sealers that reduce hard water problems too.

 We’d love to hear any tips or tricks you’ve found successful on hard water stain removal for windows and glass.
 And what’s your opinion of using Hydrofluoric Acid in cleaning?
 Get in touch with your thoughts, ideas experiences.